-Paddock Wood Primary Academy will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by:

-- Regular Parent Guides from National Online Safety - Weekly Newsletters including reminders and parent guides - Courses available for parents via National Online Safety - Paddock Wood Primary Academy will ensure parents and carers understand what systems are used to filter and monitor their children's online use at Academy, what their children are being asked to do online, including the sites they will be asked to access and who from the Academy (if anyone) their child is going to be interacting with online.
-This is achieved by: - Acceptable Use Policy - home/school agreement - Providing information on our Academy website. - Information given in our Acceptable use and Online safety policies. -

-Through updated information on our Newsletter or Google Classroom.

-Where the Academy is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Paddock Wood Primary Academy will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - Providing information on our Academy website: https://paddockwoodprimaryacademy.org.uk/about-us/safeguarding-child-protection/ - Sharing information in our newsletters. - Offering online safety courses for parents/carers on the National Online Safety website. - Paddock Wood Primary Academy will ensure parents and carers understand what systems are used to filter and monitor their children's online use at Academy, what their children are being asked to do online, including the sites they will be asked to access and who from the Academy (if anyone) their child is going to be interacting with online.
+This is achieved by: - Providing information on our Academy website. - Information given in our Acceptable use and Online safety policies. - o Through updated information on our Newsletter or Google Classroom. - Where the Academy is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.